dannieRope/Data-Cleaning-with-Power-Qurery-Editor-1/README.md

 # DATA CLEANING WITH POWER QUERY EDITOR
-The purpose of this project is to keep my hands busy and to consolidate my skill in data cleaning using power query editor in Microsoft Excel.
-The dataset was downloaded from forsightbi.com.ng via this [link]([https://t.co/LEmsmrGL7b](https://t.co/73HKlw0xuI)).
+The purpose of this project is to keep my hands busy and to consolidate my skills in data cleaning using the power query editor in Microsoft Excel.
+The dataset was downloaded from forsightbi.com.ng via this [link](https://t.co/73HKlw0xuI)

-## PREVIEW OF THE DATASET
+## PREVIEW OF THE DATASEhttps://t.co/73HKlw0xuIT

 According to the dataset, it should have four columns: OrderId, Ship mode, Segment and Value/sales.